HSF/hsf.github.io/organization/goals.md

 ---
-title: About the HSF
+title: Goals of the HSF
 author: Benedikt Hegner
 layout: default
 ---

-## The HEP Software Foundation
+## Goals of the HEP Software Foundation

 The HEP Software Foundation (HSF) has been established to facilitate coordination and common efforts in high energy physics (HEP) software and computing internationally.